 Professor of Finance, Stockholm School of Economics

-Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics.
-He is currently the holder of the Ragnar and Torsten Söderberg Professorship in Economics 2014-2018.
-Strömberg is currently a member of the Committee.
+Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics and currently the Head of the Department of Finance at SSE.
+He is also Adjunct Professor of Finance at the University of Chicago Booth School of Business.